googleworkspace/solutions/generate-sales-report/README.md

 Last updated: November, 2019

 Annual and quarterly reports are a standard part of business for many enterprises.
-But automation can help eliminate the repetition inherent in these periodic obligations.
+Luckily, automation can help eliminate the repetition inherent in these periodic obligations.
 If you find yourself needing to analyze and present findings from large sets of stored data, consider using automation to help streamline your reporting.

-This solution creates a tool that connects to sales data in BigQuery, an analytics data warehouse, from directly within Google Sheets.
-A configuration sheet allows a user to provide parameters for the report, such as the Account Name and Region.
+This solution creates a tool that connects to sales data in [BigQuery][bigquery], an analytics data warehouse, from directly within Google Sheets.
+A configuration sheet allows a user to provide parameters for the report, such as the _Account Name_ and _Region_.
 With the click of a button, a customized report with the latest sales data is automatically created in just a matter of seconds!

 ![summary](https://cdn.jsdelivr.net/gh/gsuitedevs/solutions@master/generate-sales-report/demo.gif)